 “My mother has been having dizzy spells and wets her underwear almost every day.”

 Mrs Fran Jones was referred by her PCP for a pharmacotherapy consult and adverse drug event review.
 Mrs Jones is an 87-year-old woman who presents with her daughter, who reports that her mother often complains of feeling dizzy and wets her underwear almost daily.
 The daughter reports that Mrs Jones fell last night after getting out of bed to use the bathroom, and Mrs Jones states that her hip hurts where she fell on it.
 The daughter reports that Mrs Jones often seems to be “very blue” and has crying spells when she discusses her husband who she says passed away recently.

 Osteoporosis, diagnosed 7 years ago

 Nonvalvular atrial fibrillation, no h/o VTE

 Major neurocognitive disorder due to Alzheimer disease, diagnosed 2 years ago

 Mrs Jones’ daughter reports administering Ginkgo biloba to help with her mother’s memory.
 The daughter also says that her mother has been requesting Tylenol frequently since her fall and suspects that her mother has been taking additional doses when the daughter is away from the home.
 Mrs Jones does not remember the other medications she is taking and says that her daughter helps her.
 Mrs Jones denies using any tobacco or alcohol.
 She moved in with her daughter 6 months ago after the death of her husband, and her daughter assists the patient with her daily needs.
-The patient’s Medical Power of Attorney (MPOA) names her daughter as the party authorized to participate in medical decisions and ...
+The patient’s Medical Power of Attorney (MPOA) names her daughter as the ...